Monk Kyoto Review: How To Get a Reservation & Is It Worth It?

 Monk Opening Hours

-The full Monk Restaurant experience is only available from Tuesday to Friday.
+Monk Restaurant is only open from Tuesday to Friday.

 They also occasionally close for a few weeks (check the Monk website or Instagram).